numalariamodeling/FE-2023-examples/README.md

 </details>

 ### Week 3: Experiment Setups & Fine-Tuning
 This week's exercises will focus on how to design and setup more detailed experiments.
-We will cover sweeping over config parameters, serialization, and calibration.
+We will cover sweeping over config parameters, calibration, and serialization.

 This week's first exercise introduces the concept of "sweeping"

-the simplest version of running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
-Before running a simulation, one needs to check that all configurations and installations were successful and edit paths in the manifest file.
-The steps are generally to

-1. run simulation, and
-2. analyze simulation outputs.

-This week's second exercise demonstrates how to create demographics and climate files and how to incorporate these into the simulation.
-The exercise further introduces how to modify config parameters (i.e. population size or simulation duration)

-This week's final exercise will focus on observing changes in simulation results based on the InsetChart.json and MalariaSummaryReport.json model outputs.
+**add description text here**

 **Instructions**